-If the musical work was published in the United States solely on phonorecords, the applicant should submit one complete phonorecord containing the published work.
-37 C.F.R. $\S 202.20(c)(2)(i)(H)$.
+If the musical work was published in the United States solely on phonorecords, the applicant should submit one complete phonorecord containing the best edition of the published work. $37 \text{ C.F.R. } \leq 202.20(c)(2)(i)(H)$.